Delaware, DE

 Delaware Unemployment Insurance #

-Unemployment insurance benefits provide a partial wage replacement to workers who are out of work through no fault of their own that meet Delaware’s eligibility requirements.
+Delaware Unemployment Insurance (UI) provides temporary, partial income replacement to workers who have earned a minimum amount of wages and are out of work through no fault of their own.

 It is intended to pay temporary benefits to eligible claimants during times of unemployment when suitable work is not available.